SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

   [...]
 ```

+3. Add the import `import Text from "sap/m/Text";` to the top of the file because otherwise TypeScript considers the `Text` in the type cast as DOM Text type.

-3. In `webapp/test/integration/HelloJourney.ts` replace all existing `opaTest` entries with the following one:
+4. In `webapp/test/integration/HelloJourney.ts` replace all existing `opaTest` entries with the following one:

 ```ts
 opaTest("Should show location Heidelberg", function () {